 The Department of Education offers an undergraduate major and minor in Educational Studies for persons interested in the study of educational processes and institutions.
-Students in the Educational Studies program apply the perspectives and methods of a number of disciplines to questions about educational institutions, educational processes, and the social and cultural factors that affect them.
+The major entails 24 hours of study, while the minor requires 18 hours of advanced study in an area of concentration.
+The Educational Studies major and minor do not lead to teacher certification.